 I had the pleasure of attending the American Beekeepers’ Federation conference this January 2015, and one of the sessions was on varroa management.

-Usually when we think of dealing with varroa, we immediately think of a ‘strips’ of something.
+Usually when we think of dealing with varroa, we immediately think of ‘strips’ of something.
 Well there is much more that can be done, and perhaps should be done before we hit the problem with ‘strips’.
 Understanding the life cycle of the varroa mite is critical in managing the parasite.
 Essentially, the varroa mite to expand in numbers needs brood.
 The eggs of the mite are laid in the brood cells and the young mites feed on the bee larvae and pupae, emerging as adults with the young bee.
 Adult varroa mites winter over when there is no brood by attaching to and sucking nourishment out of adult bees until the queen again starts to lay.
 As the brood increases, the varroa mite levels follow inevitably if we don’t intervene.

 For hobby beekeepers there are a number of hive management techniques that can have a significant benefit.
 Unfortunately for the commercial beekeeper some of the more labour intensive methods just aren’t practical, and they must rely on ‘strips’ or similar to deal to the varroa.
 In any case here are some basic management practices that can help reduce the mite load in your hives.